Dev-adityavishwa/home-rental-project/README.md

-This is my first git repository  .
+This is my first project   .
 <br>
- My name is Aditya Vishwakarma  .
+ I am Aditya Vishwakarma  .